 The greatest gift I ever had Came from God; I call him Dad!

-And remember, you can bring in many pots!
+And remember, you can always bring in Lots o' Pots!

 "Here I Am Lord!
 Your Servant is Listening!"

 Dearly Beloved, Dearly Redeemed Children of God,

 When only a baby, the prophet Samuel was dedicated to God by his mother Hannah and as a very young child was sent to live with the priest Eli, in order that he be raised to live and work for the Lord God all the days of his life.
 One night while sleeping, Samuel heard his name being called, and three times went to Eli, asking why he was calling him.
 After the third time, Eli realized it was God calling Samuel, and told him to respond, "Here I am Lord.
 Your servant is listening."
 The Lord spoke to Samuel and told him that he would become a prophet for the Lord.
 Samuel listened to the Lord and dedicated his entire life to the Lord's work.
 Though not perfectly, Samuel was faithful to God's purposes until his death.

 Many centuries later, a young Catholic priest who discovered the inconsistencies in Biblical truth and the teachings of the Church at that time, essentially said, "Here I am Lord.
 Your servant is listening" and began the Lord's work of Re-forming Christ's Church.
 Martin Luther listened to God and dedicated the rest of his life to teaching and preaching what he understood to be the essential tenets of Christianity: The Scriptures, which are the inspired Word of God and through which we are to know and understand God and interpret all of life, clearly teach that we are saved and made right with God only through faith in Jesus Christ, and only because of God's grace.